 I drew a simple floor plan of our house and made a few photocopies of it.
 We played treasure hunt, and we'd do a crayon X to mark the spot (a new color for each round).

-After you let the paper dry from the tea bag or coffee and you have drawn the map...if you brush a thin layer of cooking oil and then blot it dry- it will look and feel like genuine
+After you let the paper dry from the tea bag or coffee and you have drawn the map...if you brush a thin layer of cooking oil and then blot it dry- it will look and feel like genuine parchment.

 I just thought I'd let you know, I'm making treasure maps for the invitations for my son's party.
-I loved your ideas and the other peoples suggestions, but I thought I'd let you know, you can put two of them on a cookie sheet and put them in the oven for a few min. and they dry perfect!!
+I loved your ideas and the other peoples suggestions, but I thought I'd let you know, you can put two of them on a cookie sheet and put them in the oven for a few min.
+And they dry perfect!!
 SO much easier than the hair dryer.
 I've turned on the light to the oven and I sit and watch them, as soon as they start lifting up from the sheet they're dry!
 WHAT A TIME SAVER!!!
 (Just make sure you keep an eye on them so they don't catch fire!)